Chi-ey Asset Recovery Services, LLC

 Surprise!
 Minor league players can receive workers’ compensation benefits as high as a Major league player making 20 million dollar

-Minor league players in all sports will be surprised to learn that they very likely qualify to receive as high a level of workers’ compensation benefits as Major League players.
+Minor league players (Including development leagues) in all sports will be surprised to learn that they very likely qualify to receive as high a level of workers’ compensation benefits as Major League players.
 That is because, in particular State(s), the minimum weekly amount a worker must earn in order to qualify for the maximum level of money benefits is relatively low.
 The minimum amount varies, depending on when a player retired but, even for a player who retired in 2015, it is low: $435.00 a week.
 If a player retired much earlier than in 2015, then the minimum is even lower.
 For purposes of an illustration, let’s assume a minor league player in 2015 is earning only $350.00 a week.
 Could he qualify for maximum benefits - Very likely.
 "It doesn't matter how long ago you have retired"

 We have found it particularly gratifying to assist minor league players because the attorneys are often able to obtain cash awards for them that exceed the total amount they made throughout their careers.